The top toolbar drops open when hovered and automatically closes when departing.

 You can edit and repeat as frequently as needed.

-When satisified with the results, copy the Code from the box and paste into your auction
+When satisified with the results, copy the Code from the box and paste into your listing

 or paste into a text file on your computer.
 Or click the button to download the contents of the code window (the full template) to a file on your own computer.